Raiffeisen's eastern strategy on the line after CEO exit

 “Stepic wasn’t liked.
 This move was absolutely overdue.
 Offshore Leaks was just an excuse,” one Stepic confidant added.

-Disputes had previously flared about a potential rights issue, dividend payments, the repayment of Austrian state aid during the 2008/09 financial crisis and Raiffeisen’s push into former Soviet countries and Asia, the first source said.
+Disputes had previously flared about a potential rights issue, about dividend payments, the repayment of Austrian state aid during the 2008/09 crisis, and over Raiffeisen’s push into former Soviet countries and Asia, the first source said.

-Josef Stampfer, head of a grassroots group that promotes the interests of 50 local Raiffeisen cooperative banks, said lenders were concerned about allocating resources to Raiffeisen’s relatively risky and far-flung network.
+Josef Stampfer, head of the local Raiffeisen banks association, said the local lenders were concerned about allocating resources to Raiffeisen’s relatively risky and far-flung network.

 “In the Raiffeisen sector at the moment there is simply a big conflict: more central or more decentral,” he said.

-The official organ representing the fragmented network of local Raiffeisen banks declined comment.

-Raiffeisen is one of the few foreign players to thrive in Russia.
-There are concerns about its exposure to a market rife with credit risk, legal risk and corruption.
+The bank is one of the few foreign players to thrive in Russia, but there are concerns about its exposure to a market rife with credit risk, legal risk and corruption.

 Stepic’s takeover of Polbank to boost business in Poland just as debt rating agencies were warning Austrian lenders on their exposure to central and eastern Europe ruffled feathers.